 Dynamic, stimulating, challenging and rewarding — that’s how we describe the curricular drama and theatre program at UCC.
 Boys learn tremendous skills, namely, how to be participants, critics and creators of theatre.

-IB1 and IB2 Theatre classes focus on international mindedness as they devise, direct, design and perform original presentations based on various theatre traditions and theorists.
+Year 11 and Year 12 Theatre classes focus on international mindedness as they devise, direct, design and perform original presentations based on various theatre traditions and theorists.
 They focus on the role of the dramaturge as they apply research to their work, direct shows, and design sets and lighting for their work.

 Judith Macdonell — Arts Chair and Theatre coordinator